Phase transition in one-dimensional excitable media with variable interaction range: Critical CCA and FCA

-In words, the rank of a site $x$ exceeds the maximum rank in its 1-ball $\lfloor \kappa/2\rfloor (\kappa+1)$ seconds ago.
-This gives a lower bound on the growth rate of ranks at all sites, and repeating this inequality for the origin and making a change of variable in time, the first inequality in (\ref{rateofrankincrease_general}) follows.
+In words, the rank of a site $x$ exceeds the maximum rank in its 1-ball $\lfloor \kappa/2\rfloor (\kappa+1)$ iterations ago.
+This gives a lower bound on the growth rate of ranks at all sites, and repeating this inequality for the origin and making a change of variable in time, the lower bounds in \eqref{eq:rateofrankincrease_general_CCA} and \eqref{eq:rateofrankincrease_general_FCA} follow.

-\qquad It remains to verify the claim.
+It remains to verify the claim.
 We may assume without loss of generality that $y=x-1$.
 If $\mathtt{rk}_{t}(x)\ge \mathtt{rk}_{t}(x-1)$, then by the monotonicity of ranks in time we have